scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 This latter form of writing is very useful for first drafts because it greatly eases the shuffling of sentences in a text editor during rewriting.
 This form of writing is also very compatible with version control systems like git because the changes can be tracked by line number.

-The practical limit of on the number of commands it set by the trouble you are willing to tolerate in scrolling up and down the list of commands.
+The practical limit of on the number of commands is set by the trouble you are willing to tolerate in scrolling up and down the list of commands.
 We had an easy time scrolling through a library of about 8,000 commands, and a hard time with a library of about 19,000 commands.
 Bulk deletion of selected commands required the assistance from the user support at Dictanote Inc.
 They removed our bloated library, and we used the **bulk add** button in the GUI to upload a smaller version of our library.